GDUngureanu/web-technologies-2023/Lab 02/README.md

 - **Dependency Injection**: At a basic level, Dependency Injection is like giving your class everything it needs to function rather than letting the class find or make them on its own.
 It's like going to a hotel where everything you need is provided versus camping in the wild.
-    - **Bean Factory**: The mechanism within Spring that creates and wires together various beans (objects).

     - **Constructor Injection**: Dependencies are provided through the constructor.
     - **Setter Injection**: Dependencies are set using setter methods.
     - **Method Injection**: Advanced feature where we can override methods to return a lookup for a particular bean.
+    - **Bean Factory**: The mechanism within Spring that creates and wires together various beans (objects).
+    - **@Bean**: Used to declare a Spring-managed object at the method level.
+It signals that the method will return an object that should be registered as a bean in the Spring application context.
+Typically used inside @Configuration classes or any class annotated with Spring’s stereotype annotations.
+This allows developers to use Java code to define beans explicitly.
+    - **@Qualifier**: Helps in resolving ambiguities where multiple beans of the same type exist in the context.
+It specifies which exact bean should be autowired when there are multiple candidates.
+Used alongside @Autowired to specify the name of the bean that should be injected.
+It can also be used on methods annotated with @Bean to assign a qualifier value (or alias) to a bean.

 <p>